WiproOpenSource/openbdre/README.md

     - From inside the hive-serdes/target folder copy the `hive-serdes-1.0-SNAPSHOT` jar to bdre-app/target/lib.

 ## Running the BDRE Web UI

-* Start MySQL 5.6 server and create *platmd* DB and MySQL credentials

-  `mysql -u root -e "create database platmd;"`

-  `mysqladmin -u root password 'root'`

-* create the tables and procs using bdre-app/databases/mysql/ddls `drop-tables.sql` and`create-tables.sql` inside the various DB folders.
-Copy the commands and run in your specific DataBase GUI.

 * After a successful build of bdre-app project, cd into md-rest-api folder and start the Jetty server using quick-run.bat (or .sh if you are using Unix)(Make sure the Batch Scripts Support for Windows or Bash Support for Unix plugin is installed)
 * Use Chrome browser and open http://localhost:9999/mdui/pages/content.page